 This Signature Great Migration Safari is designed to make the most of your long journey to this spectacular event and world-renowned reserve, beyond being quickly dropped into one location with a focus on the crossing areas.

-This will mark my 15th great migration season in the Mara, with thousands of hours of experience, including many spent driving my own Land Rover.
+This will mark Piper Mackay’s 15th great migration season in the Mara, with thousands of hours of experience, including many spent driving her own Land Rover.
 She was recently named the category winner for African Wildlife by Nature’s Best Photography 2017.

 In constant motion, the migration moves throughout many regions of the Mara, from the boarder of Tanzania, through the rich predator areas, near the swamps, and through the thick of the Balanites trees at the bottom of the dramatic Oldoinyio escarpment.
 From these wide-open game-filled vistas to the remote corners of the reserve, coving 1,510 square kilometers, you will seek vast photographic opportunities against a variety of backgrounds.
 They say the grass is not always greener, but sometimes it is!
 The rains may come to one side of the Mara and the migration could hold back on the other for a few days.
 Inevitably, when siting on one side, you also want to experience a crossing from the other, so we stay on both sides!
 You will leave knowing you did not miss experiencing all the Mara has to offer.